-During this process, the clay is undergoing a restructure.
+During this process, the clay undergoes a restructure.
 It is being altered chemically.
 Once the water has left, it will have changed at a molecular level irreversibly.
 The changes are very significant and need to happen slowly.
 Pottery can explode at this point too if the water is driven off too quickly.

 Air itself does not expand enough when heated to cause the pottery to explode.
 However, when free water starts to evaporate, it looks for a way to exit the clay.
 It migrates toward the surface of the clay.

 If there are air bubbles in the clay the water will evaporate into the bubble cavity.
 Then as it expands within the bubble cavity, it will cause the pottery to explode in the kiln.

 Another related cause of explosions is pottery designs that involve trapped pockets of air.
 An example might be a handle on a pot lid that is shaped like a bulb.
 If the bulb is hollow, it’s a good idea to make an outlet in the handle for steam to escape.

 It is possible to make a small unobtrusive hole in the bulb so that steam can come out.
 There is normally a way to hide holes like this in places where they can’t be seen.
 The hole can be hidden, but it needs to be big enough that it will not close up as the clay shrinks in the kiln.